dougeby/IntuneDocs/intune/lob-apps-android.md

 title: Add an Android line-of-business app to Microsoft Intune
 titlesuffix:
-description: Learn about adding an Android line-of-business app to Microsoft Intune.
+description: Learn about how to add a Android line-of-business (LOB) app to Microsoft Intune.
 keywords:
 author: Erikre
 ms.author: erikre